 But there are larger issues at stake that Formula 1 can really only abstractly claw at right now.
 These issues extend deeper into the identity of an international sport navigating a world that is increasingly vigiliant of its environment footprint, its inequality, and its human rights.
 F1 will, at some point, confront these issues as they become necessary for the longevity of the sport’s technological evolution, or its financial success.

-The gradual electrification of ordinary road cars led F1 to mandate a new component of the powertrain: an electric battery that provides instant acceleration throughout the race and regenerates power from storing energy during braking.
-Since 2014, this electrical system dubbed KERS has improved dramatically as teams found more mature ways of integrating and exploiting electrical energy.
-Such technology has improved the efficiency of the car and reduced its overall gasoline consumption.
+The gradual electrification of ordinary road cars led F1 to mandate a new component of the powertrain: an electric battery that provides near-instant acceleration throughout the race and harvests energy during braking.
+Since 2014, this electrical system—dubbed KERS—has improved dramatically as teams discovered more mature ways of integrating electrical energy in their cars.
+Such technology improved the efficiency of the car and reduced its overall fuel consumption.

 However, any changes to the race cars are only addressing a small portion of the emissions produced by the sport, so an audience must bear in mind that the needed reduction of greenhouse gases from Formula 1 will be largely out of view.

 The race cars themselves are important when we consider that the automobile industry is gradually shifting towards electric vehicles.
 Formula 1 has traditionally been an experimental testing ground for innovation to trickle out into consumer-grade road car technologies.
-This will no longer be the case if engine manufacturers find themselves developing a world-class internal combustion engine that is becoming increasingly irrelevant to their core business model.
+This will no longer be the case if engine manufacturers find themselves developing state of the art internal combustion engines that are becoming increasingly irrelevant to their core business model.

 The current drivers’ champion Lewis Hamilton is notable for being one of the most decorated drivers in Formula 1 history, as well as being the only black driver to ever compete.